Foods for Fertility: 7 Nutrient-Rich Options to Boost Chances

 1. What foods should I avoid when trying to conceive?

-Avoid processed foods, trans fats, excessive caffeine, alcohol, and high-sugar foods, as they can disrupt hormone levels and negatively impact fertility.
+Avoid processed fats and foods, trans fats, too much caffeine, too much alcohol and high sugar foods; all can interfere with hormone levels and affect fertility.

 2. How long should I follow a fertility diet before trying to conceive?